What to bring on a camping trip

 The question is, how much?
 Here's how to make it easy on yourself.

-The easiest way, especially if you have kids, is to join one of Minnesota's I Can Camp! programs, where all the gear is provided.
+The easiest way, especially if you have kids, is to join one of Minnesota's I Can Camp! programs for beginning campers, because all the gear is provided.

 Even if you have a roof, the packing list can get complicated.
 For more, see What to bring to a rented cabin.